Basasuya/ogdf.js/loader/README.md

 LAYOUT_NAME = 'EXAMPLE'
 ```

-We strongly recommend you to use ENTRY_DEFINITION, because LAYOUT_NAME parameter is not stable.
+We strongly recommend you to use C_DEFINITION.

 ###### Optional Variables